How to Make Mele Kalikimaka Cookies with Video

 Coffee filter to catch the excess sprinkles

-Here is the tutorial for the Hibiscus Cookies that go with this set.
-There is also a list with links of the other cutters I used in this set.
+Here is the tutorial for the Hibiscus Cookies that go with this set and there is also a list with links with the other cutters I used in this set.

-- Begin by outlining and flooding the face, chest, arms and feet with the flesh colored icing.
+- Begin decorating Santa by outlining and flooding the face, chest, arms, and feet with the flesh-colored royal icing.

-- Next, pipe the hat and pants with the red icing.
+- Next, pipe the hat and pants with the red icing and pipe a few white circles on his pants.

-- While the icing on the pants is wet, pipe a few white circles and drag a turkey lacer, Boo-Boo Stick or a toothpick through the circle to make a flower.
+- Drag a turkey lacer, Boo-Boo Stick or a toothpick through the circle to make a flower.
 If you’re a visual person you can watch the video below to see how simple this wet on wet technique is.

 - Let it dry for a few hours before you move to the next step.

-- Pipe a dot of icing at the tip of the hat and on the hat brim.
+- Start making the fur on the hat by piping a dot of white royal icing at the top of the hat and piping it in the brim area.

-- Use the white icing to pipe the fir at the top and bottom of the swim trunks.
+- Next, pipe the white royal icing at the top and bottom of the swim trunks and sprinkle with sanding sugar.

 - Let it dry for a few minutes.

-You can make his beard look nice and neat by pushing the sprinkles in place with the tip of your finger.
-Let the cookies dry completely before you package or stack them.
+- Push the sprinkles around his face with the tip of your finger so Santa’s beard will look nice and neat and then let the cookies dry completely before you package or stack them.

-Making Christmas cookies in July has put me in a holiday spirit in the middle of a heat wave.
-Usually the summer heat makes me cranky like the Grinch before Cindy Lou Hoo made his heart grow three sizes but now I am full of cheer.
-There is joy in my heart and Mele Kalikimaka Cookies on my favorite platter.
-Life couldn’t be any better!
+Usually, the summer heat makes me cranky like the Grinch before Cindy Lou Hoo made his heart grow three sizes but now I am full of cheer and there’s joy in my heart.
+I think Santa’s shorts moved these Mele Kalikimaka Cookies to the top of my favorite cookie list because they’re so cute.

 More Christmas and Mele Kalikimaka Cookies: